-The story of eshop Greek Fashion Box with handmade accessories
+The story of eshop Greek Fashion Box with fashion accessories

 My name is Anna Maria.
 I was born in Santorini, I come from Crete and I live in Athens.
-A well hidden for many years box in my mother's closet opened the door to memories, images and perfumes of another era and resulted in the creation of the eshop with handmade sandals, jewelry and handmade accessories.
+A well hidden for many years box in my mother's closet opened the door to memories, images and perfumes of another era and resulted in the creation of the eshop with handmade sandals and accessories.

 Old laces, cords and strands poured out when I opened it, filling the room with a heavy but elegant, incredibly familiar, but also very distant aroma.
 The intoxicating scent fascinated me, time seemed no longer to exist, and the large, scuffed photos of the beautiful elegant women hanging on the wall for years now almost piously came to life..

 The great neoclassical mansion of the 1850s filled with people and life.
 The voices of my beloved grandmother, my father and mother, penetrated the thick, tall stone walls and came to my ears like a bird's tweet.
 The best holidays of my life, my finest summers, ave always been here in Santorini, in a coveted house surrounded by loved ones and lots of beautiful objects that reflected memories and stories of another era.
 Here I learned early on to appreciate the nice and old handmade items, but I also learned to love people, even those I did not get to know.

 The house, old and large, was a source of history and fantasy.
 Thick walls of heavy volcanic stones separated the large, dark wooden floors of its rooms, with towering ceilings in the shape of a vault, and walls full of tall windows overlooking the whole village right to the sea.